uncbiag/uncbiag-academic-kickstart/content/authors/Sahin Olut/_index.md

 ---
 # Display name
-title: Zhipeng Ding
+title: Sahin Olut

 # Username (this should match the folder name)
 authors:
-- zhipeng_ding
+- "Sahin Olut"

 # Is this the primary user of the site?
 superuser: false